maximilianone/Tutorials/tutorials/v2-parser-testv2/v2-parser-testv2.md

   - How to deploy your CAP business service on SAP BTP and binding appropriate service instances.
 See the [Developer Guide for Cloud Foundry](https://docs.cloudfoundry.org/devguide/) for more details

 ## Prerequisites
+- You've downloaded and installed the [cf command line client](https://github.com/cloudfoundry/cli#downloads) for Cloud Foundry as described in the tutorial [Install the Cloud Foundry Command Line Interface (CLI)](cp-cf-download-cli).
 - You've finished the tutorial [Create a CAP Business Service with Node.js using Visual Studio Code](cp-apm-nodejs-create-service).
 - If you don't have a Cloud Foundry Trial subaccount and dev space on [SAP BTP](https://cockpit.hanatrial.ondemand.com/cockpit/) yet, create your [Cloud Foundry Trial Account](hcp-create-trial-account) with **US East (VA) as region** and, if necessary [Manage Entitlements](cp-trial-entitlements).
 - You've downloaded and installed the [cf command line client](https://github.com/cloudfoundry/cli#downloads) for Cloud Foundry as described in the tutorial [Install the Cloud Foundry Command Line Interface (CLI)](cp-cf-download-cli).